apoorvaanand1998/LnC-2-Arrow/readme.md

 # Arrow
 A framework for the Arrow assignment of the course Talen & Compilers at the University of Utrecht.
+The spec can be found [here](https://github.com/apoorvaanand1998/LnC-2-Arrow/blob/main/2-Arrow.pdf).

 ## Alex and Happy
 If you use an up-to-date Cabal, you should be able to simply code in the .x and .y files.